 We entered into our agreement with Limelight in March 2006.
 Our agreement with Limelight enables us to use Limelight CDN services for our own benefit and to resell Limelight CDN services to our customers in every geographic location in which we offer our products.
-The current expiration date of the agreement is March 31, 2015.
-We are engaged in renewal discussions with Limelight and believe the agreement will be renewed or the term of the agreement will be extended again prior to March 31, 2015 or prior to the expiration of the service continuation period described below.
+The current expiration date of the agreement is April 30, 2016.
+We believe the agreement will be renewed or the term of the agreement will be extended again prior to the expiration of the service continuation period described below.